ebekker/ebekker.github.io/_posts/2019-01-08-service-specific-certificate-store.md

 > AD DS detects when a new certificate is dropped into its certificate store and then triggers an SSL certificate update without having to restart AD DS or restart the domain controller.

 Nice!
 Updating the certificate used to secure the LDAPS interface without a server, or even a service restart!
-But therein lies the the rub -- all the documentation I've found to install a certificate into a service-specific certificate store always described the process using the graphical MMC tool, such as [this one](https://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx#Exporting_the_LDAPS_Certificate_and_Importing_for_use_with_AD_DS) and [this one](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd941846(v=ws.10)#to-import-a-certificate-into-the-ad-ds-personal-store).
+But all the documentation I've found to install a certificate into a service-specific certificate store always described the process using the graphical MMC tool, such as [this one](https://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx#Exporting_the_LDAPS_Certificate_and_Importing_for_use_with_AD_DS) and [this one](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd941846(v=ws.10)#to-import-a-certificate-into-the-ad-ds-personal-store).

 Just a quick recap: